7 Scaling Across Hardware

 Column-parallel and row-parallel linear layers

-In a column-parallel linear layer, the weight matrix \(W\) is split along the output dimension.
-If we have \(T\) GPUs, each GPU holds \(W_i\) with shape \([d_{in}, d_{out}/T]\).
-Each GPU receives the full input activation \(x\) and computes \(x W_i\) locally, producing a partial output of shape \([d_{out}/T]\).
-No communication is needed yet – each GPU has an independent slice of the result.
+In a column-parallel linear layer, the weight matrix \(W\) is split along the output dimension into T parts, each with \(\textcolor{#1E40AF}{d_{\text{out}}}\)/T columns.
+Each GPU holds a subset of the weights \(W_i\) with shape (\(\textcolor{#1E40AF}{d_{\text{in}}}\), \(\textcolor{#1E40AF}{d_{\text{out}}}\)/T).
+Each GPU also maintains a replica of the residual stream and uses the full input activation \(x\) of shape (\(\textcolor{#1E40AF}{d_{\text{in}}}\)) to compute \(x W_i\) locally, producing a partial output slice of shape (\(\textcolor{#1E40AF}{d_{\text{out}}}\)/T).
+No communication is needed yet — each GPU has an independent slice of the result.

-In a row-parallel linear layer, the weight matrix is split along the input dimension.
-Each GPU holds \(W_i\) with shape \([d_{in}/T, d_{out}]\) and receives only its slice of the input \(x_i\).
-Each GPU computes \(x_i W_i\), producing a partial result of the full output dimension.
-To get the correct output, we need an all-reduce operation to sum the partial results across all GPUs.
+In a row-parallel linear layer, the weight matrix is split along the input dimension into T parts, each with \(\textcolor{#1E40AF}{d_{\text{in}}}\)/T rows.
+Each GPU holds a subset of the weights \(W_i\) with shape (\(\textcolor{#1E40AF}{d_{\text{in}}}\)/T, \(\textcolor{#1E40AF}{d_{\text{out}}}\)).
+Once again ignoring the batch and sequence dimensions, each GPU receives only its slice of the input \(x_i\), which is of shape (\(\textcolor{#1E40AF}{d_{\text{in}}}\)/T).
+Then, each GPU computes \(x_i W_i\), producing a partial result.
+This partial result is the correct shape of (\(\textcolor{#1E40AF}{d_{\text{out}}}\)), but it’s only a fraction of the correct value because it was computed with only part of the input.
+To get the correct output, we need an all-reduce operation to sum the partial results from all T GPUs.

 - An all-reduce follows each row-parallel layer